 Grey and mustard yellow have been around now for a while but there still is no sign of them going out of fashion any time soon.
 It’s such a timeless, sophisticated combination.
 The grey is the new ‘neutral’, while the yellow perks things up a bit.
 Grey and mustard yellow mix well with black & white, teal blue, but also with soft dusty pinks and the latest copper trend.
-If you have some midcentury modern furniture to throw into the mix, teak wood also works, as well as tan leather.
+If you have some mid-century modern furniture to throw into the mix, teak wood also works, as well as tan leather.

-grey and mustard yellow: a match made to last
+Grey and mustard yellow: a match made to last

 Farrow and Ball have some great colours in their paint collection.
 These would make excellent choices to use:

-grey and mustard yellow rug
+Grey and mustard rug

 This grey and mustard rug is made of a cotton and wool mix, so natural materials.
 A nice, pattern in a pop colour to really lift the room and set off a grey sofa and natural wood furniture.
 Check out Kukoon for many more grey and mustard rugs.

 Another great grey and mustard rug, with a slightly more minimalist look.
 It is soft yet hard-wearing with a stain-resistant finish.
 Find it on Kukoon.

 Midcentury modern Sideboards to go with a grey and mustard decor